nextcloud/news/docs/developer/External-Api.md

 * **[Full](#full)**: Contains all attributes
 * **[Reduced](#reduced)**: Contains only **id**, **isRead** and **isStarred**

-The deciding factor whether a full or reduced item object is being returned depends on the fingerprint in the request: If the fingerprint matches the record in the database a reduced item object is being returned, otherwise a full object is used.
+The deciding factor whether a full or reduced item object is being returned depends on the contentHash in the request: If the contentHash matches the record in the database a reduced item object is being returned, otherwise a full object is used.
 Both can occur in the same items array at the same time.

-The idea behind this special handling is that if the fingerprint matches the record in the database, the actual item content did not change.
+The idea behind this special handling is that if the contentHash matches the record in the database, the actual item content did not change.
 Therefore it is enough to know the item status.
 This greatly reduces the amount sent over the Net which is especially important for mobile apps.

 If you push a list of items to be marked read/starred, there can also be less items in the response than the ones which were initially sent.
 This means that the item was deleted by the cleanup job and should be removed from the client device.